 With the rapid leaps in technology, the demands of this factor also grow.
 Just a few years ago, the users were content with passwords set on their apps.
 Now, this way of authentication smells rather fishy.

-According to the Gartners research, nearly 95% of web apps face hacking attacks because of stolen passwords.
+According to the, nearly 95% of web apps face hacking attacks because of stolen passwords.
 It proves that a unique set of numbers can not guarantee a reliable data protection.
 Bearing this in mind, many companies started working on more advanced methods of establishing security.
 Lets review some of them and find out which ways they are reshaping the future of app authentication.

 User authentication methods

-Below, I have listed the most popular authentication methods that are used in modern mobile apps with a varying frequency.
+Below, I have listed the most popular authentication methods that are used when providing proper mobile app development services.

 Digital certificates are obliged to include the following components: